rmjarvis/TreeCorr/docs/patches.rst

     implementation according to any of these metrics.

     In addition, you can see some slightly smaller orange dots, which have even lower rms variation but take very slightly longer to run.
-These are the alternate algorithm I mentioned above.
+These are the alternate algorithms I mentioned above.
 This alternate algorithm is similar to k-means, but it penalizes patches with a larger-than-average inertia, so they give up some of their outer points to patches with smaller inertia.
 In other words, it explicitly targets making the rms variation as small as